 London, England April 8, 2021

-After some stretching exercises he felt ready to leave the closet.
-He checked his watch again.
-It was almost 7:00 am.
-He looked down at the white uniform he was wearing and attempted to smooth out some of the wrinkles.
-Then he checked that his security badge was pinned to his breast pocket.
-Lastly he patted his pants pocket to confirm that he had the inhaler, in its Velcro pouch, in his pants pocket.
-At precisely 7:01 he opened the closet door a crack.
+At precisely 7:00 a.m. he opened the closet door a crack.
 Nobody was in sight.
 He stepped out into the corridor, blinking in the bright light, and checked in both directions.
-Nothing… He made an effort to straighten his back and walk casually—like somebody who had a right to be there.
+Nothing.
+He made an effort to straighten his back and walk casually—like somebody who had a right to be there.

-Room 701 was just around the corner.
+Room 201 was just around the corner.
 There were no guards in sight.
 He entered the room.
-A man, with only a little white hair sprouting on an otherwise shiny bald head, was sitting up in the hospital bed.
+A man was sitting up in the hospital bed.
+A sprinkling of dark hairs stood out, incongruously, on his otherwise bald head.

 “Yes, Mr. Epstein, I’m standing in for Jason.
 He’s sick.
 My name is Kareem.”
 Sohail returned the smile.
 He removed the inhaler from its Velcro pouch and attached the mask to the end of the breathing tube.
 His eyes had adjusted to the light now.

-Jake Epstein opened his mouth and allowed Sohail to place the mask over his nose.
-When asked to breathe normally he cooperated.
+Epstein opened his mouth and allowed Sohail to place the mask over his nose.
+When asked to breathe normally, he cooperated.
 After about two minutes, Sohail withdrew the inhaler.

 “No, Mr. Epstein.
 It’s an Arab name.”

-Jake Epstein frowned again.
+Epstein frowned again.
 “I think I want to talk to Dr. Peterson.
-I want to know exactly what these nanobots are doing…”
+I want to know exactly what these nanobots are doing.”

-A van that had been parked about a hundred feet down the road moved quickly towards him and pulled up.
+A van that had been parked about a hundred feet down the road moved quickly toward him and pulled up.
 As soon as he jumped in, the van accelerated down the street.
-When Sohail looked back he saw three men charging through the same door that he’d used, but then he was flung sideways as the van swung around a corner with a screech of tires.
+When Sohail looked back, he saw the door he’d just used to leave the clinic swing open, but then he was flung sideways as the van swung around a corner with a screech of tires.

 For anyone who would like to read more, I have an offer to make.
 I need test readers.
 Readers that will give honest, personal feedback… And their reward will be a free, signed copy of the The Nanobot Attack, with my thanks.
 To get an advance copy of Part 1 of The Nanobot Attack use the comment feature below.